-In addition to enhanced spatial balancing via im- and exports, an extension of storage facilities will reduce backup needs energy (Rasmussen et al., 2012).
-But storage assets are more costly than grid expansion (Schlachtberger et al., 2017; Brown et al., 2016).
-Since a cost-optimal solution will thus favor grid expansion, we focus on spatial effects and trans-national balancing.
+In addition to enhanced spatial balancing via imports and exports, an extension of storage facilities will reduce backup energy (Rasmussen et al., 2012).
+However, storage assets are more costly than grid expansion (Schlachtberger et al., 2017; Brown et al., 2016).
+Since a cost-optimal solution will thus favor grid expansion, we focus on spatial effects and transnational balancing.
 An assessment of climate change effects on storage following a similar approach is presented by Weber et al. (2017).

-To quantify backup needs energy, we adopt a coarse-scale view of the transmission system (see, e.g. Rodriguez et al. (2015a, 2014)).
-We consider each country i to be a node in the European transmission network and define a nodal mismatch for each point in time t = 1, 2, ... as where $P_i(t)$ is intermittent renewable generation and $D_i(t)$ is the load (here: hourly data for 2015 from European Network of Transmission System Operators for Electricity (ENTSO-E) averaged over 3h timesteps (European Network of Transmission System Operators for Electricity, 2015)).
-The assumption of a fully-renewable system means that all countries generate as much electricity as needed on average ( $\int{t_s}^{t_e} M_i(t) dt = 0$ ).
-Furthermore, we We assume all countries to run a loss-free and unlimited transmission network within their boarders.
+To quantify backup energy, we adopt a coarse-scale view of the transmission system (see, e.g., Rodriguez et al., 2015a, 2014).
+We consider each country i to be a node in the European transmission network and define a nodal mismatch for each point in time t = 1, 2, ... as where $P_i(t)$ is intermittent renewable generation and $D_i(t)$ is the load (here hourly data for 2015 averaged over 3 h time steps from ENTSO-E; European Network of Transmission System Operators for Electricity, 2015).
+The assumption of a fully renewable system means that all countries generate as much electricity as needed on average $(\int{t_s}^{t_e} M_i(t) dt = 0)$.
+The assumption of a fully renewable system means that all countries generate as much electricity as needed on average (integral), where t_s and t_e are defined in Table 1.
+Furthermore, we assume all countries to run a loss-free and unlimited transmission network within their borders.